Ssriram83/cloud-endure-workshop/content/about/_index.en.md

 #### Note for AWS staff

-Please check this internal Quip document before scheduling any public events, and make sure your event is logged.
+Please check this internal Quip document [PLACEHOLDER To be updated] before scheduling any public events, and make sure your event is logged.

 #### Submitting feedback or suggestions for improvement